vpavlenko/study-music/README.md

 Some of these books feel pretty esoteric even if they are a serious research.

 - [David Huron.
 Sweet Anticipation: Music and the Psychology of Expectation](https://amzn.to/3FNCjmo) - (Published in 2006) Describes decades of research on how people expect the continuation of a certain musical phrase, and how music is balancing on being a mashup of expected and unexpected.
 The author also developed a set of Unix utilities called [Humdrum](https://www.humdrum.org/) to ground all his future statistical music research work - as far as in late 80s.
+Feels like the audio examples were promised but never delivered.

 <img width="774" alt="Screenshot 2022-01-21 at 12 10 47 PM" src="https://user-images.githubusercontent.com/1491908/150499414-7dbb1772-6ceb-44b8-8018-d4869a345fa3.png">